Updated: Nov 7

 Raspberry plants are classified as either summer bearing or ever bearing.
-Summer bearing produce fruit from July to mid August whereas ever bearing produce from mid to late August until the first frost in the fall.
+Summer bearing raspberries produce fruit from July to mid August whereas ever bearing raspberries produce from mid to late August until the first frost in the fall.
 A mixture of both varieties gives you raspberries all summer long.

 Boyne - Probably the most common variety and known for being very hardy.
+Boyne is a great raspberry variety to grow in zone 3 Alberta.

 Festival - short, hardy canes.